nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 - Parameters can be in any order.<br>
   e.g. if the command specifies `p/POSITION c/COMPANY`, `c/COMPANY p/POSITION` is also acceptable.

-- If a parameter is expected only once in the command but you specified it multiple times, only the last occurrence of the parameter will be taken.<br>
+- If a parameter is expected only once in the command but you specified it multiple times, only the last occurrence of the parameter will be taken, excluding `status` command.<br>
   e.g. if you specify `c/Google c/Shopee`, only `c/Shopee` will be taken.

 - Extraneous parameters for commands that do not take in parameters (such as `exit`) will be ignored.<br>